Elections are taking place across the country today, with polls due to close at 10pm tonight.

 It will be the biggest round of elections in living memory.
-Here in the Midlands everyone will be able to cast a vote in at least one election, while in some places you will have multiple decisions to make.
+Here in the Midlands everyone will be able to cast a vote in at least one election, while in some places people will have multiple decisions to make.

 That's because there will be a combination of elections which had always been scheduled for 2021, and a large number which were postponed from last spring due to the Covid pandemic.